buresdv/buresdv/README.md

 ### Hey guys, I hope you're doing well

 My name is Dave.
 I'm a Senior Technical Writer by day, and a Swift programmer for macOS by night.
-All my projects are Free and Open Source, so feel free to fork or modify any of them.
-If you think your changes are nice, don't hesitate to open a PR :)
+All my projects are Open Source, so feel free to open a PR :)

 ## My Programming Journey